-- Place the prepared vegetables in the slow cooker along with the red lentils.
+Place the prepared vegetables in the slow cooker along with the red lentils and lamb.
 Mix well.

 - Mix the spices into the tinned tomatoes and heat, on the hob or in the microwave, before adding to the slow cooker with 600ml freshly boiled water.

 - Alternatively, if you have a slow cooker that can be used on the hob, mix the spices and tinned tomatoes into the vegetables and bring the whole cooker to the boil.

 - Cook for approximately 8 hours on low.